CCT-JunITer/create_user_script/README.md

 - geckodriver 0.16.0
 - Firefox

-To install selenium type `pip install selenium`.
+To install selenium type `pip install -r requirements.txt`.

 You can get geckodriver [here](https://github.com/mozilla/geckodriver/releases) and add geckodriver to PATH.
 To do this move the `geckodriver` file to `/usr/local/bin`.